JohnWCartmell/ERScript/README.md

 - Diagrams can be generated in postscript and included in pdf documents built using **latex** by making use of the **pstricks** package.

 ## Data Definition
 By use of transform logical2physical.xslt, a hierarchical ER model and a relational ER model  can be generated from a single logical ER model.
-This transform implements [John Cartmell's 2016 algorithm](http://www.entitymodelling.org/blog/relationaldatadesign.html).
-Provided that definitions of relationship scopes are included in the logical model then both the hierarchical and the relational model will be in normal form.
+This transform implements [John Cartmell's 2016 algorithm](http://www.entitymodelling.org/blog/relationaldatadesign.html) and provided that definitions of relationship scopes are included in the logical model then both the hierarchical and the relational model will be in normal form.

 From a physical hierarchical ER model:
 - an  XML schema in the **RELAX NG** format (www.relaxng.org) can be generated.